Paul DeJong Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.10 team ERA ranks 14th among all MLB pitching staffs.
+- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.10).

-- The Marlins rank 12th in baseball in home runs surrendered (91 total, 1.1 per game).
+- Marlins pitchers combine to give up 92 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The lefty's last time out came on Wednesday against the Boston Red Sox, when he went five innings, surrendering one earned run while allowing three hits.
+- The left-hander's last appearance came on Thursday against the Boston Red Sox, when he tossed 6 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.